Major Garrett

 Major Elliott Garrett (born August 24, 1962) is an American journalist who is chief Washington correspondent for CBS News.
 Garrett is the host of The Takeout podcast and was a correspondent for National Journal.
 Prior to joining National Journal, he was the senior White House correspondent for Fox News.
-He covered the 2004 presidential election, the War on terror, and the 2008 presidential election.
+He covered the 2004 presidential election, the War on Terror, and the 2008 presidential election, and he is also a fill-in and substitute anchor for CBS Evening News, and Face the Nation.

 Early life and education

 Garrett was born and raised in San Diego, California, where he attended James Madison High School.
 He graduated from the University of Missouri with a Bachelor of Journalism and a Bachelor of Science in political science in 1984.
 He is a member of Phi Gamma Delta.

 Career

 In the 1990s, Garrett was a senior editor and congressional correspondent for U.S. News & World Report and a congressional reporter for The Washington Times before joining CNN's White House team in early 2000 and Fox News in 2002 as a general assignment reporter.
 There, he covered the 2004 election and served as the network's congressional correspondent.
 He has also been a White House correspondent for CNN and an award-winning reporter across the country for the Houston Post, the Las Vegas Review-Journal, and the Amarillo Globe-News.
 His articles have appeared in such magazines as The Weekly Standard, Washington Monthly, and Mother Jones.

-Garrett covered President Barack Obama's presidential campaign.
+Garrett covered then United States Senator Barack Obama's presidential campaign.
 On January 13, 2009, Garrett became the senior White House correspondent for the Fox News Channel.
 Garrett left Fox News on September 3, 2010, to join National Journal.
 His final day on Fox News was on America Live with Megyn Kelly.
 At that time he was also a frequent guest commentator on MSNBC and on CBS's Face the Nation.

 It was announced on Face the Nation on November 18, 2012, that Garrett would be joining CBS News as Chief White House Correspondent.
 He was named CBS News Chief Washington Correspondent in December 2018.

-Garrett now hosts The Takeout, a weekly podcast about politics, public policy, and pop culture.
+Garrett hosted The Takeout, a weekly podcast about politics, public policy, and pop culture.
+The series ended in 2025 after eight seasons; in May 2025, CBS announced that The Takeout would be revived as a weekday talk show on CBS News 24/7 beginning May 27.